When will we find out who the next president is?

 “We will have a sizable contingent of lawyers who will be ready to fend off any of the shenanigans that Democrats are trying,” Tim Murtaugh, the Trump campaign’s communications director, told reporters.

 So when will we know who our next president is?
-It’s likely that will happen at some point this week.
+Right now, it appears Thursday or Friday, at the earliest.

 The Associated Press contributed to this report.